 A fast charging pile has the same properties as an onboard charger module except that the PFC stage is off-board, driving a DC link up to 600V.
 This ability to reach a higher voltage is the reason why this system achieves faster charging times than the onboard system.

 But what is PFC and why is it necessary?
-You can find PFC in isolated AC/DC power supplies, where it efficiently transmits energy from the power grid to the end system.
+You can find PFC in most isolated AC/DC power supplies, where it efficiently transmits energy from the power grid to the end system.
 The PFC draws an in-phase sinusoidal current from a sinusoidal source.
-This reduces the peak and harmonic currents and maximizes the power drawable from a given AC source – a household socket, for example.
+This reduces the peak and harmonic currents and maximizes the drawable power from a given AC source – a household socket, for example.
 Usually any electric equipment that uses 75W or more from the grid is required to use PFC.

-TI’s AC/DC solution for both charging systems is the UCC28070-Q1 interleaved continuous-conduction-mode PFC.
+TI’s AC/DC controller solution for both charging systems is the UCC28070-Q1 interleaved continuous-conduction-mode PFC.
 The UCC28070-Q1 is an advanced PFC device that integrates two pulse-width modulators (PWMs) operating 180 degrees out of phase.
 This interleaved PWM operation substantially reduces the input and output ripple currents, enabling easier and less-expensive conducted electromagnetic interference filtering.

 As the market for EVs continues to expand, so will TI’s development of products to support these charging solutions.
 Read the blog, “Pile on to a charger – my EV needs power” to learn about the subsystems that transfer large amounts of power at EV charging stations.